schonauchgut/schonauchgut.github.io/index.md

 <hr>

-This page is currently used to try out GitHub Pages and experiment to get a better understanding of code collaboration via GitHub and underlying principles.
+This page is currently used to explore GitHub Pages and experiment to get a better understanding of code collaboration via GitHub and underlying principles.

 ---